 A savings account is a place for you to store money that isn’t being used in a secure place where it can earn interest, which grows your overall savings.
 Savings accounts help you distinguish between everyday spending money and the cash that’s meant for a later date, so that you can avoid overspending, over drafting, and fees.

 Savings accounts generally require you to keep a minimum balance and most financial institutions offer you an interest rate to help you grow your savings.
 The interest you earn on your account will be compounded daily or monthly.
-Interest rates can vary among financial institutions, so check current rates before you c with any financial institution.
+Interest rates can vary among financial institutions, so you'll want to search for the best savings account rates before opening an account with a financial institution.

 Is My Money Safe In a Savings Account?